Early Dynastic Period (Mesopotamia): Administration

 The sign for "lugal" became the understood logograph for "king" in general.
 In the Sumerian language, "lugal" meant either an "owner" of property such as a boat or a field, or alternatively, the "head" of an entity or a family.
 The cuneiform sign for "lugal" serves as a determinative in cuneiform texts, indicating that the following word would be the name of a king.

-The definition of "lugal" during the ED Period of Mesopotamia is uncertain.
+The definition of "lugal" during the ED Period of Mesopotamia was king, or "big man".
 The ruler of a city-state was usually referred to as "ensi".
 However, the ruler of a confederacy may have been referred to as "lugal".
 A lugal may have been "a young man of outstanding qualities from a rich landowning family".

 Jacobsen made a distinction between a "lugal" as an elected war leader and "EN" as an elected governor concerned with internal issues.
 The functions of a lugal might include military defense, arbitration in border disputes, and ceremonial and ritualistic activities.
 At the death of the lugal, he was succeeded by his eldest son.
 The earliest rulers with the title "lugal" include Enmebaragesi and Mesilim of Kish and Meskalamdug, Mesannepada, and several of Mesannepada's successors at Ur.

-"Ensi" (Sumerian: 𒑐𒋼𒋛, meaning "Lord of the Plowland") was a title associated with the ruler or prince of a city.
+"Ensi" (Sumerian: 𒑐𒋼𒋛, meaning "Lord of the Plowland") was a title associated with the ruler, governor, or prince of a city.
 The people understood that the ensi was a direct representative of the city's patron deity.
 Initially, the term "ensi" may have been specifically associated with rulers of Lagash and Umma.
 However, in Lagesh, "lugal" sometimes referred to the city's patron deity, "Ningirsu".
-In later periods, the title "ensi" presupposed subordinance to a "lugal".
+In later periods (such as in the Akkadian and Ur III periods), the title "ensi" presupposed subordinance to a "lugal" (also King of the Universe or King of Sumer and Akkad).

 "EN" (Sumerian: 𒂗; Sumerian cuneiform for "lord" or "priest") referred to a high priest or priestess of the city's patron deity.
 It may also have been part of the title of the ruler of Uruk.
 "Ensi", "EN", and "Lugal" may have been local terms for the ruler of Lagash, Uruk, and Ur, respectively.
+The title for lord was used in the Sumerian King List in reference to Gilgamesh, the Lord of Kulaba.